Presidency of Dwight D. Eisenhower: Suez crisis

 In 1952, a revolution led by Gamal Abdel Nasser had overthrown the pro-British Egyptian government.
 After taking power as Prime Minister of Egypt in 1954, Nasser played the Soviet Union and the United States against each other, seeking aid from both sides.
 Eisenhower sought to bring Nasser into the American sphere of influence through economic aid, but Nasser's Arab nationalism and opposition to Israel served as a source of friction between the United States and Egypt.
-One of Nasser's main goals was the construction of the Aswan Dam, which would provide immense hydroelectric power and help irrigate much of Egypt.
-Eisenhower attempted to use American aid for the financing of the construction of the dam as leverage for other areas of foreign policy, but aid negotiations collapsed.
+Nasser had secured weapons from Communist Czechoslovakia and sought American funding for the Aswan High Dam on the Nile River, which would provide immense hydroelectric power and help irrigate much of Egypt.
+While the Eisenhower administration initially considered supporting the project, it backed out after Nasser extended diplomatic recognition to the People's Republic of China—a move that reinforced U.S. concerns that he was leveraging Cold War tensions for political gain.
 In July 1956, just a week after the collapse of the aid negotiations, Nasser nationalized the British-run Suez Canal, sparking the Suez Crisis.

 The British strongly protested the nationalization, and formed a plan with France and Israel to capture the canal.
 Eisenhower opposed military intervention, and he repeatedly told British Prime Minister Anthony Eden that the U.S. would not tolerate an invasion.
 Though opposed to the nationalization of the canal, Eisenhower feared that a military intervention would disrupt global trade and alienate Middle Eastern countries from the West.
 Israel attacked Egypt in October 1956, quickly seizing control of the Sinai Peninsula.
 France and Britain launched air and naval attacks after Nasser refused to renounce Egypt's nationalization of the canal.
 Nasser responded by sinking dozens of ships, preventing operation of the canal.
 Angered by the attacks, which risked sending Arab states into the arms of the Soviet Union, the Eisenhower administration proposed a cease fire and used economic pressure to force France and Britain to withdraw.
 The incident marked the end of British and French dominance in the Middle East and opened the way for greater American involvement in the region.
 In early 1958, Eisenhower used the threat of economic sanctions to coerce Israel into withdrawing from the Sinai Peninsula, and the Suez Canal resumed operations under the control of Egypt.